helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 ## [Bocchio et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014A%26A...570A..32B/abstract)

-Instead of using the aritficial distinction of thermal and non-thermal sputtering, this paper uses a skewed Maxwellian distribution in its sputtering formulation.
-The sputtering rate is exactly the same as the formula introduced for non-thermal sputtering in Tielens et al. (1994), but it uses a skewed Maxwellian velocity distribution, shown in the figure below.
+Instead of using the aritficial distinction of thermal and non-thermal sputtering, this paper uses a skewed Maxwellian distribution to calculate its sputtering rates.
+The equation for sputtering rate is exactly the same as the formula introduced for non-thermal sputtering in Tielens et al. (1994) (given above), but it uses a skewed Maxwellian velocity distribution, shown in the figure below.

 <img src="/assets/img/posts/skm_dist.jpeg" alt="Bocchio Skewed Maxwellian" width="400"/>

-The solid lines show the case when the drift velocity is zero, the dotted lines show a drift velocity is $35~\text{km}\text{s}^{-1}$, and the dashed lines show $V_\text{drift}=200~\text{km}\text{s}^{-1}$.
-This figure demonstrates the shortcoming in the non-thermal sputtering formulation--the relative velocity between is really a combination of thermal motion of gas and drift velocity of dust.
+The solid lines show the case when the drift velocity is zero, the dotted lines show a drift velocity of $35~\text{km}\text{s}^{-1}$, and the dashed lines show $V_\text{drift}=200~\text{km}\text{s}^{-1}$.
+This figure demonstrates one of the shortcomings of the non-thermal sputtering formulation--the relative velocity between gas and dust is really a combination of gas thermal motions and dust drift velocities.
 As such, the non-thermal sputtering treatment isn't as good of an approximation for higher gas temperatures.
 Indeed, for $V_\text{drift}=30~\text{km}\text{s}^{-1}$, the blue inertial sputtering velocity lines up well with $10^4~\text{K}$ gas, but not for $10^5~\text{K}$ gas, and there is a much wider spread in the $10^5~\text{K}$ gas velocity distribution.
 In general, at higher velocities inertial sputtering is a reasonable approximation.
+Using this approach eliminates the need to track dust dynamics in order to calculate the total sputtering rate.